stas-sultanov/azure-monitor-telemetry/readme.md

     - Use [dotNet analyzers][dot_net_analyzers] with analysis level **latest-all**.
     - Ensure that all public members are documented.

-By following these strict quality measures, this library guarantees a reliable, efficient, and scalable telemetry tracking solution that can be trusted by businesses of any size and type.
+By following these strict quality measures, this library guarantees a reliable and efficient telemetry tracking solution that can be trusted by businesses of any size and type.

 ## Why This Library?